JUJasmin/FlutterLLMTestGeneration/automated-app-testing/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## How it is used in our research?

+We used SonarQube to evaluate the coverage of generated tests.

+Setup:

+Widgets are added in the "lib" directory.
+Generated tests are added in the "test" directory.
+Note: All test files should end in _test.dart

+Submited thourgh an action to SonarQube.